nfriedly/nfriedly.com/src/documents/projects/0080-whats-my-ip-api.html.md

 Super-simple service I built to inform visitors what their internet-facing IP is.
 Supports HTML, Text, JSON, JSONP, and CORS (Cross-Origin Resource Sharing).

-Design and animation were built from scratch, hosted on Heroku.
+Also shows a fun CSS Animation when you first open the page.
+Hosted on Heroku.